a-teresa/ros2_starter/README.md

 </p>
 <ul>1 - on the top left console: the publisher starts; </ul>
 <ul> 2 - on the right top console, we can see the result of the topic, by running: ros topic echo /robot_news</ul>
-<ul>3 - on the bottom console, we can see the subscriber result, printing the topic emitted by the publisher; if the publisher stops, the subscriber is independent, the spin continues, but no longer will be printing the topic. </ul>
+<ul>3 - on the bottom console, we can see the subscriber result, printing the topic emitted by the publisher; if the publisher stops, the subscriber is independent, the spin continues, but no longer will be printing the topic.
+As soon as the publisher starts again, the topic will be printed by the subscriber. </ul>

 <img src="https://github.com/a-teresa/ros2_starter/blob/main/node_communication_example.png"></img>